Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 - How integration patterns will evolve.
 Platforms are learning.
 The integration experience in 2027 may look different from 2025 as best practices emerge and tools mature.

 - What happens in a downturn.
 Most AI roll-up integrations have occurred during relatively stable economic conditions.
-How these structures perform in a recession—when client budgets tighten, platform funding becomes scarcer, and earn-outs become harder to achieve—remains untested.
+How these structures perform in a recession—when client budgets tighten, platform funding becomes scarcer, and earnouts become harder to achieve—remains untested.

-The frameworks in this chapter are useful.
+Frameworks in this chapter are useful.
 They're also incomplete.
 Your experience will add data points to a picture that's still being drawn.

 Founder's Survival Guide